brenoroosevelt/habemus/index.md

 ### Composer

-Composer is the recommended method of installing Habemus.
+Composer is the recommended way of installing Habemus.
 Make sure you have the current version of Composer and then import the Habemus package for your project.

 ```shell
 composer require brenoroosevelt/habemus
 ```

-Then, don't forget to import Composer autoloader into your bootstrap script:
+Don't forget to import Composer autoloader in your bootstrap script:

 ```php
 <?php